Fando y Lis: Release

 Fando y Lis premiered at the 1968 Acapulco Film Festival.
 A full-scale riot subsequently broke out, leading to the film being banned in Mexico.
 Fando y Lis was shown in New York's 5th Avenue Cinema where it was dubbed, re-edited and cut by 13 minutes.
 It was shown in London in February 1971, re-titled as Tar Babies, running 98 minutes.
 It was not released in Mexico until July 1972.

 Fando y Lis received a 4K digital restoration by ABKCO in 2020.
-ABKCO partnered with Alamo Drafthouse to release it on their streaming platform that year and released the film on Blu-ray and DVD in 2021.
+ABKCO partnered with Alamo Drafthouse to release it on their streaming platform that year and released it on Blu-ray and DVD in 2021.

 Reception

 Fando y Lis was released in New York City to generally negative reviews, with many critics comparing it unfavorably to Fellini Satyricon, which had recently opened.
 It was also criticized for its shock value, while acknowledging its role in surrealist media.